a-mhamdi/cosnip/Matlab/oscilloscope/ReadMe.txt

-This project has been developed for ESPRIT.
+This project had been developed for ESPRIT.